newtrynew24-svg/weather-app/README.md

 ## Running the Project (Android)

-Since this repository contains only the core source code (`lib`) and resources (`assets`), please follow these steps to integrate and run it on an Android device or emulator:
+Since this repository contains only the core source code, please follow these steps to integrate and run it on an Android device or emulator:

 1. Create a new Flutter project.
 2. Navigate into your new project directory.